 - Command line (qq CLI) tools installed via API & Tools in the Web UI

 IMPORTANT!
 If you have configured IP failover for your cloud cluster, you must add additional floating IP's prior to adding another node.
 Additionally, the new node must have the same IAM role as existing nodes.
 Reference the Qumulo in GCP: Configure IP Failover article for additional details.

-Add Nodes to the Cluster via the UI
+Add a node via the Web UI

 - Hover over the Cluster menu and click Add Nodes.